S. Krishna: Career

-Krishna was supposed to work with Yograj Bhat for Lagori starring Puneeth Rajkumar but the project was dropped.
-In 2012, they collaborated for the film Drama starring Yash and Radhika Pandit.
-Naturally, the whole film industry's eyes were on him expecting to recreate the magic of Mungaru Male along with Yogaraj Bhat.
+Krishna was supposed to work with Yograj Bhat for Lagori, starring Puneeth Rajkumar, but the project was dropped.
+In 2012, they collaborated on the film Drama starring Yash and Radhika Pandit.
+Naturally, the whole film industry's eyes were on him, expecting to recreate the magic of Mungaru Male along with Yogaraj Bhat.

 Drama was released in November to the most positive reviews from critics and audiences alike.
 The movie was a blockbuster of 2012 and it garnered rave reviews for Krishna for his work from all over the country.
 IBN Live praised his work as "The film's highlight is the remarkable camerawork of S Krishna, who is arguably one of the country's top directors of photography.
 Indiaglitz quoted his work as "S Krishna in his comeback after 'Mungaru Male' in the direction of Yogaraj Bhat has no flaws."

 He then collaborated with Duniya Soori for Kaddipudi starring Shivrajkumar and Radhika Pandit.

 Gajakesari and afterwards

 When he was at the peak of his career as a cinematographer he challenged himself to be a director.
 He directed Gajakesari starring Yash which broke all of the previous records of Yash thereby catapulting him as the next big star in the Kannada film industry.
-Gajakesari even won Karnataka State Film Award for Best Entertaining Film of the year 2014.
+Gajakesari even won the Karnataka State Film Award for Best Entertaining Film of the Year 2014.

 After this, Gajakesari Krishna took a break to work on his next project titled Hebbuli.
-Many big names of the industry were considered for the project like Darshan, Sudeep, Puneeth Rajkumar, Yash, etc. Sudeep liked the script so much that he gave his consent to work in the project.
+Many big names of the industry were considered for the project like Darshan, Sudeep, Puneeth Rajkumar, Yash, etc. Sudeep liked the script so much that he gave his consent to work on the project.

 Hebbuli brings back the successful duo of Maanikya, Ravichandran, and Sudeep.
 Therefore, the expectations were riding very high on Hebbuli.
 The principal photography of the film is expected to start in April after Sudeep completes his shoot for K.S.Ravikumar's next.

 Krishna recently wrapped up his portions of the shoot as a cinematographer for Dwarakish's 50th production named Chowka.
 He's one of the 5 cinematographers for the film which is being directed by debutant Tharun Sudhir, brother of famous director Nanda Kishore.

 Hebbuli was released on 23 February 2017.
 It had the best opening in Sudeep's career.
 Impressed with Krishan's talents Sudeep agreed to do one more project with the director.
 The project was named as Pailwaan.
 It was produced by the director himself under his home production house RRR Motion Pictures.
 Pailwaan was released in multiple languages, in Kannada, Hindi, Tamil, Telugu, and Malayalam.
 It had the biggest release in Sudeep's career.
 But the collections were hugely affected due to piracy.
 It was declared a super hit.

 Now after the massive success of Pailwaan, Krishna is gearing up for his next.
 The project is unnamed as of now and has been delayed due to COVID-19 pandemic.